- Study and live at Senshu University, a highly-selective Japanese university with an international focus

 The UNL program is held on the Ikuta campus located in Kawasaki City, a 25-minute train ride from Shinjuku City, center of Tokyo.
 The programs of the suburban campus include a graduate school, international office, economics, literature, and business.
 There are also several University-affiliated high schools.
 Many graduates of the high schools go on to attend Senshu University.

-Admission to the University is highly competitive and only one in five student applicants is accepted.
+Admission to the University is highly competitive and it accepts the top students from across Japan.
 The majority of the 21,000 enrolled students live in Tokyo and commute daily to the campus since there is little opportunity for them to live on campus.
+The BCL Program offers a unique opportunity for UNL students to live with Japanese students in the International Residence Hall for an authentic Japanese experience.

-Senshu University has set specific international goals, with an emphasis on increasing their students' English language skills.
-These goals have prompted Senshu University to participate in several exchange programs with universities in the United States to provide study opportunities for their students who are proficient in English.
+Senshu University places great emphasis on increasing their students' English language skills.
+As such, Senshu University participates in several exchange programs with universities in the United States and around the world to provide study opportunities for their students who are proficient in English.

 Course of Study

 The academic program consists of three courses especially designed for program participants.
-Students earn seventeen total hours of credit in Japanese, business, and modern language elective credit.
+Students earn 17 credit hours in Japanese, business, and modern language elective credit.

 The academic program consists of three courses especially designed for program participants.

-Japanese Language (8 credits of JAPN and MODL credit): The intense Japanese language course is designed for students with all levels of proficiency, including those who have not studied the language.
+Japanese Language (8 credit hours of JAPN and MODL credit): The intense Japanese language course is designed for students with all levels of proficiency, including those who have not studied the language.
 The emphasis is on conversation, patterns and vocabulary, grammar and reading, and listening comprehension.

-Japanese Civilization (3 credits of MODL 298): The Japanese Civilization course is a general introduction to Japanese history and culture.
+Japanese Civilization (3 credit hours of MODL 298): The Japanese Civilization course is a general introduction to Japanese history and culture.
 It emphasizes geographical features, history, and culture, as well as contemporary Japanese politics, economy, education, and family roles.

-Business (6 credits of BSAD 491): The business course explores Japanese business concepts and methods of operation.
+Japanese Business (6 credit hours of BSAD 491): The business course explores Japanese business concepts and methods of operation.
 Field trips to multinational corporations such as Sony, Nissan, Suntory, and Mitsui insurance are among the highlights of the course.

 All undergraduate students in good standing are eligible.
 A 3.0 GPA is preferred, but motivated students with a GPA between 2.5 and 3.0 will be considered.
 While applications from non-UNL students may be considered, preference will be given to UNL students.